datarobot-community/custom-models/README.md

 ## Usage

 For each respective guide, follow the instructions in its own `.ipynb` or `.py` file.
 There will also be a `requirements.txt` file in each folder with instructions on how to create an environment to run everything successfully.

+To understand a bit more of how each one is supposed to be used:
+- *MLOps Tracking Agents*: MLOps Tracking Agents are used when you want to deploy external models and monitor them in DataRobot.
+For example, you have a custom (or DataRobot) model and you deploy it in your own Kubernetes cluster (or anywhere really).
+In those cases, MLOps tracking agents will sent statistic data back to DataRobot MLOps so that you can still monitor your model.
+- *MLOps DRUM overview*: MLOps DRUM is an open-source framework created and managed by DataRobot that allows you to easily deploy custom models.
+It provides out of the box consistency & validity checks, as well as single command deployment.
+DRUM has another positive attribute to it: If you build your models using the framework, then you can use your custom models directly within the DataRobot platform.
+You can either deploy your models in the DataRobot platform (using the UI) or you can train the models within the model leaderboard.
+- *Custom Inference Models*: End to end examples of how your custom models need to look like in order to deploy them using the DataRobot platform and architecture.
+- *Custom Tasks*: With Composable AI, DataRobot allows you to manipulate DataRobot created blueprints and add your own custom preprocessing step.
+Within custom tasks, there are examples of how your code needs to look like to achieve that.

 Some of the notebooks can also be executed through Google Colab.